Inter-Individual Variation in DNA Repair Capacity

 - Title: Comprehensive Measurement of Inter-Individual Variation in DNA Repair Capacity

-- Key Contributions: First comprehensive functional assessment of DNA repair variation across individuals.
+- Key Contributions: A comprehensive functional assessment of variations in DNA repair capacity across individuals.

 Next Steps